 While we considered the lawyer’s demands abusive, the fact remained that our client was trapped in the ordeal, and it was costing him time and causing him grief.
 Plus, he’d be the one to get subpoenaed.
 So we opted to settle for $4,000.

 It was a tough pill to swallow, but we were the ones who messed up, and salvaging the client relationship was priority.
-Moreover, settling the matter would allow us to focus on writing copy to market and sell products and services, and build productive relationships, rather than deal with an aggressive lawyer.
+Moreover, settling the matter would allow us to focus on writing content to market and sell products and services, and build productive relationships, rather than deal with an aggressive lawyer.

-As web copywriters, we work with dozens of web designers around the globe.
+As web content writers, we work with dozens of web designers around the globe.
 Based on recent discussions, even after we shared our story, some continue to suggest copyright laws are blurry, and insist if you ever run into conflict and get a threatening letter, you can simply delete the image and toss the document in the trash (one designer even labeled it “delete and toss”).

 While this might work with some individuals and organizations, particularly if they’re in a different province, state or country, which might make legal costs prohibitive, be aware: you could end up in a lengthy and costly court battle.
 For those who insist, “It won’t happen to me,” mind the fact that this beach photo was the only one we’ve ever grabbed from the Web for a client’s website.
 And it cost us almost $4,000.
 Consequently, we urge others to recognize and yield to a simple fact: If it’s on the Internet and others wrote or created it, do not use it without their permission.